Violent Femmes: Later years and reunion with DeLorenzo (1999–2006)

-2005 saw the release of two collections of past work—a CD called Permanent Record: The Very Best of Violent Femmes on Slash/Rhino and a DVD, Permanent Record – Live & Otherwise from Rhino, which showcases a concert performance from 1991, along with many of the group's videos.
-The CD is the first release that recognizes all four musicians and their contributions on the same disc.
+In 2005, the band released two collections of past work: a CD called Permanent Record: The Very Best of Violent Femmes on Slash/Rhino; and a DVD called Permanent Record – Live & Otherwise from Rhino, which showcases a concert performance from 1991, along with many of the group's videos.
+The CD was the first release that recognized all four musicians and their contributions on the same disc.

 After touring in promotion of Freak Magnet, primary songwriter Gano decided that the band would no longer make new music, but would continue to play shows when booked.
 On New Year's Eve of 2005, and for one show in January 2006, all four Violent Femmes members played together.

 Lawsuit and disbanding (2007–2009)

 In 2007, Gano angered Ritchie by selling advertising rights for the classic "Blister in the Sun" to Wendy's.

-Although nearly all of the band's songs, including "Blister in the Sun," credit Gano as the sole songwriter, Ritchie responded to the use of the song in the commercial by saying:
+Although nearly all of the band's songs, including "Blister in the Sun", credit Gano as the sole songwriter, Ritchie responded to the use of the song in the commercial by saying:

-"For the fans who rightfully are complaining about the Wendy's burger advertisement featuring "Blister in the Sun," Gordon Gano is the publisher of the song and Warners is the record company.
-When they agree to use it there's nothing the rest of the band can do about it, because we don't own the song or the recording.
-That's showbiz.
-Therefore when you see dubious or in this case disgusting uses of our music you can thank the greed, insensitivity, and poor taste of Gordon Gano, it is his karma that he lost his songwriting ability many years ago, probably due to his own lack of self-respect as his willingness to prostitute our songs demonstrates.
-Neither Gordon (vegetarian) nor me (gourmet) eat garbage like Wendy's burgers.
-I can't endorse them because I disagree with corporate food on culinary, political, health, economic, and environmental grounds.
-However, I see my life's work trivialized at the hands of my business partner over and over again, although I have raised my objections numerous times.
-As disgusted as you are I am more so."

-Ritchie filed a lawsuit against Gano in August 2007, seeking half ownership of Violent Femmes' music and access to royalty accounting.
+In August 2007, Ritchie filed a lawsuit against Gano, seeking half ownership of Violent Femmes' music and access to royalty accounting.
 Many speculated this would lead to the band's breakup.
-However, on June 17, 2008, the band released a cover of "Crazy" by Gnarls Barkley, who had previously covered "Gone Daddy Gone".
+On June 17, 2008, however, the band released a cover of "Crazy" by Gnarls Barkley, who had previously covered "Gone Daddy Gone".

-The band disbanded in 2009 as a result of Ritchie's lawsuit against Gano.
+In 2009, the band disbanded as a result of Ritchie's lawsuit against Gano.